Tietoevry-Create/zephyr-doom/zephyrdoom/multiplayer_summary.md

 # zephyr-doom multiplayer

-Chocolate Doom 3.0.0-compatible UDP multiplayer, on two targets:
+Chocolate Doom 3.0.0-compatible UDP multiplayer, on three targets:

 - **native_sim** — the Linux build joins a stock `chocolate-server` and renders in its SDL window.
 Works with 3-4 players in any mix of native_sim and desktop `chocolate-doom`, connect order independent.
 - **FRDM-MCXN947** — the board joins over real Ethernet (ENET-QOS).
 Confirmed in a 2-player game against native_sim.
+- **nRF5340 DK** — no Ethernet port, so the board joins over **USB CDC-ECM** (it enumerates as a USB network adapter on the host).
+Same static-IP scheme and boot-time SP/MP decision as the NXP board.

 Branch: `feature/Markek1/multiplayer`.
 Join only; native/board can't host a game (`net_server.c` is stubbed).

+> **Setup/run instructions** (installing chocolate-doom, the server, and each
+> target) live in `docs/multiplayer.adoc`.
+This file is the design rationale and
+> debugging history.

 ## How it works